Kipngetich33/The-Watch/README.md

 ## Support and Contacts

-In case You have any issues using this code please do no hesitate to get in touch with me through khalifngeno@gmail.com or leave a commit here on github.
+In case You have any issues using this code please do no hesitate to get in touch with me through khalifngeno@gmail.com or leave a comment here on github.

 ## License